 3. Get Restorative Sleep

-People with autoimmune disorders need 8 – 10 hours per night.
+People healing from autoimmune disorders need 8 – 10 hours per night.
+Do what you can to get good sleep.

 Go to Bed Early